Temporary leave from medical practice: Insights and tips from Dr Mayhew

 It’s a good idea to seek an outside opinion when re-evaluating your health and personal situation.
 The Physician Health Program is a good place to start.

-If you inactivated your license temporarily, you would need to contact the Health Monitoring Department of the College to discuss your return to work.
-During that discussion the Registrar will want to see a return-to-work plan and letters of support from your treating team.
+If you inactivated your licence temporarily, you would need to contact the Health Monitoring Department of the College to discuss your return to work.
+During that discussion the deputy registrar and the health monitoring team will want to see a return-to-work plan and letters of support from your treating team.

 Seek support